Telerik-Android/WhatRecipes/README.md

 # WhatRecipes

-Project for [Android Development](https://github.com/TelerikAcademy/Mobile-Applications-for-Android) course in Telerik Academy [Telerik Academy](www.telerikacademy.com) season 2016/2017.
+Project for [Android Development](https://github.com/TelerikAcademy/Mobile-Applications-for-Android) course in [Telerik Academy](www.telerikacademy.com) season 2016/2017.

 WhatRecipes is application created for Android, written on Java.
 Users can share, discover and like recipes.